How to Transition to Kapow Primary Computing

 For some schools this transition guide may not be deemed necessary, but for any school worried about staff or pupil skills in Computing it might be an invaluable asset within their implementation of the scheme.

 Kapow Primary "in-built" CPD

-Of course we already offer in-built CPD via the teacher videos for each subject (and in most cases each lesson) to make transition as smooth as possible, as well as Computing webinars and Computing essential subject materials.
-However, in our experience, the biggest barrier to taking on a new scheme is how easy or difficult that staff find change and how pupils can sometimes not quite have the appropriate skills in place to immediately access a new curriculum successfully.
-This transition guide aims to remedy this and could well be the way forward for a number of schools who feel like a little extra support and development is required before they can begin implementing the Kapow Primary scheme of work successfully.
+Of course, we already offer in-built CPD via the teacher videos for each subject (and, in most cases, each lesson) to make the transition as smooth as possible, as well as Computing webinars and Computing essential subject materials.
+However, in our experience, the biggest barrier to taking on a new scheme is how easy or difficult staff find change and how pupils can sometimes not quite have the appropriate skills in place to immediately access a new curriculum successfully.
+This transition guide aims to remedy this and could well be the way forward for a number of schools that feel like a little extra support and development is required before they can begin implementing the Kapow Primary scheme of work successfully.